On Ramsey properties of classes with forbidden trees: The expanded class

 Thus we have shown that $\tilde A$~satisfies~\eqref{eq:canon}.
 Next we show that $\tilde A$ is $\F$-free.
 Suppose there is some $F\in\F$ and a homomorphism $f:F\hto\tilde A^\ast$.
 If $F$~has only one element, then the one-element substructure of~$\tilde A$ induced by~$f[F]$ is not $\F$-free, hence not in~$\C$, a contradiction.
 If $F$~has more than one element but it is irreducible (that is, if it contains exactly one tuple~$\bar x$ of a relation~$R^F$ of arity more than one), then the tuple trace of~$f(\bar x)\in R^{\tilde A}$ is not in~$\C$, again a contradiction.
 Hence $F$~has a cut~$m$.
 Also, for any piece $(M,m)\in\M$ of~$F$ the restriction $g=f\restriction M$ is a homomorphism $g:M\hto \tilde A^\ast$ such that $g(m)=f(m)$.
 Thus $f(m)\in S_\M^A$ for any such piece $(M,m)\in\M$.
 Let $E=E(F,m)$ be obtained from~$F$ with the cut~$m$ as in Lemma~\ref{lem:one}.
 Then the one-element substructure of~$\tilde A$ induced by~$\{f(m)\}$ admits a homomorphism from~$E$, so by Lemma~\ref{lem:one} it is not in~$\C$, once again a contradiction.
 We conclude that $\tilde A^\ast\in\Forbh(\F)$.

 Therefore $\tilde A\in\tilde\C$, and so $A\in\C$. \end{proof}

-\begin{rem} The ``tuple trace'' is a necessary complication due to the general context of relational structures.
-If $\sigma$~were the signature of digraphs (one binary relation), we could simply test all one- and two-element substructures of~$A$.

-On the other hand, Lemma~\ref{lem:crit} has an interpretation in terms of monadic Datalog programs.
-The $\sigma$-relations of~$A$ act as EDBs; the $\tau$-relations as IDBs.
-The condition of every tuple trace belonging to~$\C$ can be interpreted as the fixed point condition of the Datalog program.
-Finally, the Datalog program will reject the input if there is an element belonging to a ``too large'' set of IDBs ($\tau$-relations)~-- a one-element substructure not belonging to~$\C$ (cf.~Lemma~\ref{lem:one}). \end{rem}

 Next is the amalgamation property of~$\C$.
-The following theorem is proved in~\cite{HubNes:Universal-structures} for the case of $\tau$ being finite, but not requiring $\F$ to contain only trees (the arities of $\tau$-relations will then in general be greater than~$1$, and the amalgamation will not be free).
+The following theorem is proved in~\cite{HubNes:Universal-structures} for the case of $\tau$ being finite, but it does not require $\F$ to contain only trees (the arities of $\tau$-relations will then in general be greater than one, and the amalgamation will not be free).